ShineyDev/pretty/docs/reference/glossary.rst

         :func:`~pretty.traceback.hook` for pretty.traceback.

-        When this environment variable is set to a :term:`truthy value <boolean value>`, and the :term:`PYTHONPRETTY` environment variable set to a :term:`truthy value <boolean value>` or unset, :func:`pretty.traceback.hook` is called.
+        When this environment variable is set to a :term:`truthy value <boolean value>`, and the :term:`PYTHONPRETTY` environment variable is set to a :term:`truthy value <boolean value>` or unset, :func:`pretty.traceback.hook` is called.

         When this environment variable is set to a :term:`falsey value <boolean value>`, unset, or the :term:`PYTHONPRETTY` environment variable is set to a